Table Of Contents

 How does cloud computing pricing work?

-• Committed use discounts offer up to about 70% discounts off the standard price (pay-as-you-go rates) for committing to use a fixed amount of resources per hour, or a specific dollar amount per hour, for a period of 1 or 3 years.
+• Committed use discounts offer up to about 70% discounts off the standard price (pay-as-you-go rates) for committing to use a fixed amount of resources per hour, or a specific dollar amount per hour, for a period of one or three years.

 • Pay less for more pricing enables you to scale your application more affordably.
 So, the more you use an eligible service, the less you pay (economies of scale).